claresudbery/clare-wiki-ably/pages/coding/infra/cloud/heroku.md

 - This clare-wiki site (this one!) is also deployed via Heroku.
 - My [Cards Against Humanity answer generator](https://github.com/claresudbery/cah-answer-generator) is also deployed via Travis to Heroku.
 - My [Ruby version of the Mars Rover kata](https://github.com/claresudbery/mars-rover-kata-ruby) is also deployed via Travis to Heroku.
-- I also have a few simple dockerised sites deployed via Heroku:
+- I did also have a few simple dockerised sites deployed via Heroku (but I've now deleted the apps in Heroku to preserve free dyno hours):
     - [webapi-docker](https://github.com/claresudbery/webapi-docker)
     - [dotnet-docker-clare](https://github.com/claresudbery/dotnet-docker-clare)